NMHC’s Bibby Commends Move to Support Agency-Backed Apartments

 Bibby noted this was a necessary step as most property owners are small businesses who are committed to working with public officials and residents to keep families safe during this national crisis.

-Last week, NMHC proposed guidelines to halt to COVID-19 related evictions and established payment plans for residents who are unable to pay their rent because of the outbreak.
+Last week, NMHC proposed guidelines to halt COVID-19 related evictions and established payment plans for people who can’t afford rent due to the outbreak.

 “What we’re trying to do is balance the interest of the renter and our members, who are owners of real estate properties, and they are under potential stress too because they have mortgages, property taxes, insurance and everything else,” Bibby said.
 “We knew we needed to work with residents to make sure they could keep a roof over their heads if they are severely affected either medically or through a job loss because of the coronavirus.”